XiaqiongFan/DeepRaman/README.md

 Run the file 'training.py'.The corresponding example data have been uploaded to the folder named 'augmented data'.

-**2.Predict mixture spectra data**
+**2.Predict mixture spectra**

 Run the file 'testing.py'.
+Some data has been upload as examples.
 The input 1 and input 2 represent pure component spectrum and unknown spectrum, respectively.

 # Contact